niklasp/ink-docs/versioned_docs/version-v6/basics/metadata.md

 :::note

 The metadata is also contained in your `<contract-name>.contract` file.
-The difference is that the `.contract` file also contains the Wasm binary of your contract.
+The difference is that the `.contract` file also contains the binary of your contract (under `source.contract_binary`).

 :::

 ## `<contract-name>.json`
 The metadata is defined by the following **required** keys:
-- `source`: Information about the contract's Wasm code.
+- `source`: Information about the contract's binary.
 - `contract`: Metadata about the contract.
 - `abi`: Raw JSON of the contract's abi metadata, generated during contract compilation.